ithinkandicode/door-kickers-action-squad-mods/MODS/Weapons Pack/README.md

 ### Updates

 - 1.4.1 - Patches
-  - Fix breakage caused by the game update 1.2.6 (which broke all mods that change menus.png & menus.bsx)
+  - Fixed breakage caused by the game update 1.2.6 (which broke all mods that change menus.png & menus.bsx)
-  - Fix Agent's Silenced 1911 incorrectly using the icon for Breacher's Milkor
+  - Fixed Agent's Silenced 1911 incorrectly using the icon for Breacher's Milkor
+  - Fixed explosion templates being accidentally removed in 1.4.0 (which broke Milkor and Cursed Revolver)

 - 1.4.0 - Valentine's Update 2:
  - Comfy T-Shirt for Recon